tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/automate-your-workflow/stata-error-handling-make.md

  - /building-blocks/automate-and-execute-your-work/error-handling/stata-error-handling-make/
 ---

-## Learning Goals

-- Learn how to use R to monitor and handle errors in Stata log files.
-- Incorporate error-checking scripts into automated workflows, such as a Makefile.

 ## Overview

 When you run Stata within an automated research pipeline (e.g., using a `makefile`), Stata does not stop the progression of the `makefile`, even if there is an error in your code!

 As a result, you won't know if the Stata code executed without errors unless you check the Stata log files.
 To remedy this issue, you can use R to check for any error that may have occurred in the log file.
 If there was an error, we can make the workflow to interrupt.

+Hence, in this building block, you will learn:

+- How to use R to monitor and handle errors in Stata log files.
+- Incorporate error-checking scripts into automated workflows, such as a Makefile.

 ## Guidelines